Tuesday of Week 20 of Ordinary Time – Gospel

 Poor Moses!
 He was caught in the middle, receiving flak from both sides.
 In great distress he spoke to God.
 He had his own complaints to make:

-Why do you treat your servant so badly?
+Why have you treated your servant so badly?

 He wants to know why he has to carry the burden of blame when it was God’s own idea to bring the people out of Egypt:

-Was it I who gave them birth, that you should say to me, ‘Carry them in your bosom, like a nurse with a baby at the breast, to the land that I swore to give their fathers’?
+Did I conceive all this people?
+Did I give birth to them, that you should say to me, ‘Carry them in your bosom as a wet nurse carries a nursing child, to the land that you promised on oath to their ancestors’?

 Moses felt he could no longer carry the burden alone.
 Our reading ends with Moses saying he would prefer death than to have to carry on like this.